reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ### Stage 0: The Before and After
 The scope is managed by the `TRACE_CPUPROFILER_EVENT_SCOPE` macro, which is used to profile CPU events.
-This is an invaluable tool for measuring the performance of code, especially in large codebases.
+This is an great tool for measuring the performance of code, especially in large codebases.
 After performing some checks, a `FScopedSlowTask` is created.
 This task is responsible for showing a progress bar to the user during the compilation process, preventing them from thinking the application has frozen.

 Once the process is complete, it logs the time spent on compiling and reinstancing, then resets the timer.
 Sweet.